Monday night was not ideal.

 You know how Auburn led the game 21-3 in the second quarter, then forced a fourth and four in FSU's own end?
 Had the Tigers stopped that brilliant fake punt that FSU ran, they would probably have won the game.
 You know how Auburn missed a 33-yard field goal and made a 22-yarder?
 Swap either of those outcomes for a touchdown and Auburn probably wins; add the 33-yarder, and it's probably different at the end.
 You know how Auburn scored a touchdown with 1:19 to play, instead of milking the clock?
 Whoops.

-Auburn made its fair share of mistakes, like the missed tackle that turned Rashad Greene loose on FSU's game-winning drive, but it had some luck go against it — a player on kick coverage coming up lame on Kermit Whitfield's touchdown blaze, a bunch of holding going uncalled, P.J.
+Auburn made its fair share of mistakes, like the missed tackle that turned Rashad Greene loose on FSU's game-winning drive, but it had some luck go against it — a player on kick coverage coming up lame on Kermit Whitfield's touchdown blaze, a grip of what should've been holding penalties going uncalled, P.J.
 Williams having his fumble on an interception scooped up by the fortuitously-positioned Lamarcus Joyner — seemingly for the first time in eons, and still lost by just three points.

 And then there was the dropped pass on Auburn's first drive, and the roughing the kicker penalty that cost Auburn time that might have come in handy at the end of the second quarter, and the 1:28 at the end of the first half, typically the time when Florida State went for the jugular in every game this year, that it spent on just three futile plays.
 Auburn had its chances to put away Florida State.
 It didn't.